 Since this is a western from 1970, it isn't too surprising to find a plot that serves as an allegory for U.S. involvement in Vietnam.
 Here we have military commander Oates with superior firepower facing an enemy full of civilians that has home field advantage.
 Oates stubbornly sticks to his plan despite having alternatives presented to him by second-in-command Kerwin Matthews and also despite the fact that he is battling mother nature and time in addition to the boatman (who he underestimates considerably).

 Screenwriters William Marks and George Schenck were certainly daring in having the callous Oates serve as their metaphor for the Americans.
 When we first see him he's enjoying the favors of a prostitute who he subsequently kills in the process of massacring the entire town.
 When Van Cleef rebuffs his transparent offer to buy the barge, he immediately turns ugly and threatens to dam the river with dead bodies.
-Finally, when faced with the reality of an unwinnable stalemate, he turns to hallucinatory drugs as an escape, becoming increasingly unbalanced, and even willing to kill his own men to avoid submission.
+Finally, when faced with the reality of an unwinnable stalemate, he turns to hallucinatory drugs as an escape, becoming increasingly unbalanced and willing to kill his own men to avoid submission.